-NOTE: If you do not see the WLAN you want to connect to:

-On the taskbar, right-click the network status icon, and then select Open Network & Internet Settings.
+- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to: - On the taskbar, right-click the network status icon, and then select Open Network & Internet settings. - or -

-On the taskbar, select the network status icon, and then select Network & Internet Settings.
+On the taskbar, select the network status icon, and then select Network & Internet settings.

-- 2. Under the Network & Internet Status section, select Network and Sharing Center. - Select Set up a new connection or network.
+- 2. Under the Change your network settings section, select Network and Sharing Center. - Select Set up a new connection or network.